 One function of a Respiratory Therapist is to connect patients who cannot breathe on their own to ventilators which will do the work of breathing for them.
 This ensures that enough oxygen is delivered to their blood.
 RTs sometimes work in home care settings to inspect and clean equipment, to teach best practices to patients and their families, and as well, to instruct caregivers on how to properly operate ventilators and other life-support systems.

 “I also assist with cardio-pulmonary resuscitation (CPR) throughout the hospital.
 I work with all age groups from newborns to the elderly”, added Holland.
 “Additionally, I teach patients how to use respiratory equipment and breathing techniques, and work with other disciplines to develop a plan of care to help patients get discharged and take care of themselves.
 This care may include people with sleep apnea and those that need help to quit smoking.”
 Respiratory Therapists may be on-call for emergency home visits.

 Respiratory Therapists may be on-call for emergency home visits, or to assist hospitals in related areas of practice, such as sleep apnea and counseling in regards to quitting smoking.

-Through working closely with registered nurses, physicians and surgeons, as well as medical assistants, these professionals use a variety of tests to evaluate and diagnose patients.
+Through working closely with registered Registered Nurses, Nurse Practitioners, Physician Assistants, Family Physicians and Surgeons, as well as Medical Assistants, these professionals use a variety of tests to evaluate and diagnose patients.
 From testing lung capacity to performing chest physiotherapy to taking blood samples which analyze oxygen and carbon dioxide levels, Respiratory Care Practitioners must be comprehensive in their analysis in order to come to accurate, result-driven solutions.

 Daily Healthcare Career Info!
 Follow Us.